Is Monitoring Enough? Strategic Agent Selection For Stealthy Attack in Multi-Agent Discussions: Proposed Attack Method

 This decomposition yields two coupled sub-problems: a leader problem over $\mathcal A$ in Eq.~\ref{eq:stackelberg_a} and a follower problem over $\{\mathcal T_j\}_{j\in \mathcal A}$ in Eq.~\ref{eq:stackelberg_b}.
 The leader sub-problem, whose search space scales only with $|\mathcal A|$, is practically solvable via enumeration.
 In particular, given $\{\mathcal T^{\star}_{j}\}_{j\in\mathcal A}$, solving the leader sub-problem requires an average of only 6.35 ms (more details in Supplementary).
 The remaining challenge is thus to determine whether the follower sub-problem is also practically solvable.

-\ul{Step 2.} We now establish the practical tractability of the follower sub-problem.
+\ul{Step 2.} Drawing inspiration from \cite{li2023opinion}, below, we establish the practical tractability of the follower sub-problem.
 The key insight is that the stealthiness constraint of adversarial messages, typically viewed as limiting attack effectiveness in the discussion-monitored scenario, thus renders the follower sub-problem tractable.
 By explicitly incorporating this constraint and applying a Taylor expansion, we obtain the following theorem.

 \begin{theorem} (Proof in Supp) Under the stealthiness constraint, the follower sub-problem in Eq.~\ref{eq:stackelberg_b} becomes tractable.
 It reduces to at most $\tfrac{2N^2-N-1}{9}$ alternative optimization problems, each admitting a closed-form solution, from which the original follower solution can be recovered with trivial additional computation. \end{theorem}